What is Inbound Abuse Monitor?

 Why can't I see all IPs when I search in the tool?
 Why just 'Top Offending?'

-Since thousands of IPs contribute to your spam everyday, a UI search through that many IPs over a 30 day span is implausible.
+Since thousands of IPs contribute to spam at your MBP everyday, a UI search through that many IPs over a 30 day span is implausible.